 “I hear you.
 There are just some problems that you can only discover with production traffic,” Daniel said.

 “I wish we had the kinds of tools and processes for methodically introducing phased rollouts.
 Rather than exposing new releases to our entire user base, it would be great if we could roll them out to a subset of our users.
 We could move faster and it would keep problems with new releases from becoming catastrophes.”

 Here at A10 Networks, we’ve heard variations of this story many times.
 And more importantly, we’ve found a way to enable application teams to setup phased rollouts without extra coding or complex configuration changes to your cloud environment.

 Blue-green deployment is a powerful technique for directing traffic between old (blue) and new (green) deployments while both environments remain online.
 You can learn more about blue-green deployment pattern from Martin Fowler’s blue-green deployment blog post, and Danilo Sato’s article, Implementing Blue-Green Deployments with AWS.
 By having blue and green releases running simultaneously, it is straightforward to roll back to the stable release if problems occur.
 Still, the problem of exposing the new deployment to a smaller fraction of the traffic remains.

 A10 customers can also gain precisely targeted phased rollouts without any effort on the development side.
-Set and change the traffic split rule from the A10 Lightning ADS user interface, where you can also monitor health and success metrics for both deployments.
+Set and change the traffic split rule from the A10 Harmony Portal user interface, where you can also monitor health and success metrics for both deployments.
 As confidence in the green release increases, you can drive more traffic to it.
 If problems arise, direct all traffic back to the blue release.

 Here is how the flow works:

-Integrating with Lightning ADS requires no code change on the customer’s end.
+Integrating with Lightning ADC requires no code change on the customer’s end.
 Other than phased roll out, A10 customers get many other benefits like advanced load balancing and content switching, application acceleration, protection against attacks and more.